DeadlyEmbrace/homeassistant-mcp/README.md

 The project includes Docker support for easy deployment and consistent environments across different platforms.

+#### ⚠️ IMPORTANT: Environment Variable Requirements

+**The `HASS_HOST` environment variable is REQUIRED and must be set to your actual Home Assistant instance URL.**
+The application will NOT start without this variable properly configured.

 1. **Clone the repository:**
     ```bash
     git clone https://github.com/jango-blockchained/homeassistant-mcp.git